Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/README.md

 group by country;
 ```
 ![image](https://github.com/Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/assets/147639053/ce279665-a471-4c9c-85b2-2a9f45aa521c)
+Insights/Findings:
+* UK, Ireland, US, spain are the countries that all has each pub in their country.

 2. What is the total sales amount for each pub, including the beverage price and quantity sold?
 ```sql
 with cte as (